St John (name)

-St John or St. John is a given name and surname.
+StJohn or St.John or St John or St. John or Sinjin or Sinjun is a given name and surname.
 It can be pronounced /ˈsɪndʒᵻn/ or /-ʒən/ sometimes in some places, particularly if it is the first part of a hyphenated family name or a given name.
 Use of the full stop separator (period) is uncommon in some countries, especially those that use Commonwealth English.